YananLyu/OrderManagementSystem/README.md

-# easy_order
+# order management system

-order management system
+This is designed and developed to help people manage orders, inventory and payment.